 - Nutrition.
-Our bodies are extremely sophisticated machines and the better the fuel we can put in the better they work.
+Our bodies are extremely sophisticated machines and the better the fuel we put in the better they work.
 Cut out junk food and replace with the best stuff you can afford.
 Fruit and veg of course and think about buying the freshest, organic food.
 If you were driving a Ferrari you’d make sure you put in really good petrol in the tank even if it cost more than regular.

 - Supplements.
 Are you low in essential nutrients?
-Many of us in the northern hemisphere are low in Vitamin D in winter and Vitamin C can help ward off colds.
+Many of us in the northern hemisphere are low in Vitamin D in winter and some find that Vitamin C can help ward off colds.
 Speak to someone knowledgeable about which supplements you can take and experiment to see if they make you feel better.

 - Vistas.
 Green grass, big open blue skies, earth, wind, sea, space.
-It has been shown that people feel better when in the natural world and this means getting out there… on Wimbledon Common, into Richmond Park or walking along the seafront on the South Coast breathing in that ozone.
+It has been shown that people feel better when in the natural world and this means getting out there… on Wimbledon Common, into Richmond Park or walking along the seafront on the South Coast breathing in that gorgeous ozone.
 We were not built to spend our lives under LED lighting in air con offices.

 - Spirit.
 Do something to raise your spirit, to take you out of and beyond your normal everyday world.
 This could be going to church, synagogue or the mosque.
 Listen to some great music, visit an art gallery, a beautiful garden, see a play or go to the cinema and catch a movie.
 It could be taking up gardening or singing in a choir.
 Do any or all of these to take you out of the usual hum drum.

 - Talk. to someone.
-It could be a good dependable friend or partner, it could be a talking therapist like me.
+It could be a good dependable friend or partner, it could be a talking therapist… like me!
 Whoever it is, open up, share and give expression to your thoughts and feelings.
 Let’s talk.

 - Learn mindfulness.
 Mindfulness, meditation and yoga can all take us to a deeper level of being and can lower brain activity.
 A good place to start is the Mindfulness app Headspace.

 - Do something new.
-Try a new hobby, sport or activity, learn a new language, start an evening adult education course.
+Try a new hobby, sport or activity, learn a new language, start an adult education course.
 Life is a dynamic process, it’s about changing – just like the seasons in the natural world.
 ‘To everything there is a season’.
 Remember if you don’t feel good and want to feel better there will be no change without change.